 Ultrasonic cleaning is a cleaning method that uses ultrasound, usually from 20-400 kHz, with an appropriate cleaning solvent, sometimes ordinary tap water, to clean delicate items.
 The ultrasound can be used with just water, but the use of a solvent appropriate for the item to be cleaned enhances the effect.

-Ultrasonic cleaning can be used for a wide range of workpiece shapes, sizes and materials, and may not require the part to be disassembled prior to cleaning.
+Ultrasonic cleaning can be used for a wide range of workpiece shapes, sizes, and materials, and may not require the part to be disassembled before cleaning.
+It has the ability to remove contaminants that other technologies cannot remove and effectively clean areas that are not accessible by other cleaning methods.
 Most hard, non-absorbent materials not chemically attacked by the cleaning fluid are suitable for ultrasonic cleaning.

 In medical applications, sterilization normally follows ultrasonic cleaning as a separate step to remove spores and viruses on the object’s surface after cleaning.

 |Process||Specification||Material||Tank Size (L) x (W) x (H) mm||Location|